patrick-sharp/waypoint.nvim/README.md

 [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] handle the case where there is a swap file (or any error opening the file) features
-[ ] limit context size to the size of the window
 [ ] repair state when draw_waypoint_window is called
 [ ] add perf logging for each function
 [ ] treesitter highlight bugs in readme for skhd somehow